-The workshop comprises face-to-face training, conducted in small groups, over two full days.
+The workshop comprises face-to-face training, conducted in small groups, over two full consecutive days.
 Conducted by Deakin staff experienced in the training of supervisors, the workshop focuses on the development best-practice skills in supervision.
 Discussions, small group exercises and other activities will build participants' competency in the delivery of high quality supervision.
-A light lunch will be provided.
-Workshops will be offered 4 times per year.
+Refreshments and a light lunch will be provided.
+Workshops will be offered 4 times per year, subject to sufficient numbers.

 Please note: Evidence of successful completion of a Board approved Knowledge Training component is required prior to commencement of the Skills Training Workshop.

 We look forward to offering workshops in further regional Victoria centres and other states in the future.

 In this third component, participants submit a video of their supervision practice, together with a self-reflective analysis of the session.
 Examiners will provide participants with a competency-based assessment report.
 The video and reflective analysis must be submitted within 12 weeks of completion of the Skills Training Workshop.
 Further details will be provided on enrolment.